-Students also have access to a wide range of VET certificates through the Yarra Valley VET Cluster and TAFE INSTITUTIONS.
+Students also have access to a wide range of VET certificates through the Yarra Valley VET Cluster and TAFE Institutions.

 There are no restrictions on the choice of the remaining units.
 VCE students must study a full load.
 Six studies in Year 11 and five in Year 12.
-Students who achieve a study score of 40+ in an accelerated subject may study a reduced load in Year 12.